Nissan Qashqai Review 2025 | A different kind of hybrid

 • If you want to keep it affordable: Go for the Nissan Qashqai Acenta Premium, with the lower powered DIG-T 140 engine and manual gearbox.
 We haven’t driven this engine yet, but it has a similar amount of torque to the more powerful version and is likely to feel fairly similar in real-world use, yet costs quite a lot less.
 You also get a reversing camera, Apple CarPlay and Android Auto, dual-zone climate control and 17-inch alloy wheels with the well-priced Acenta Premium trim level.

 • If you want to look really sharp: The Nissan Qashqai is a seriously smart-looking car as it is, with styling reminiscent of the Nissan Juke.
 The angular lines, and particularly the bold headlight design, help it to stand out from the rest of the class.
-If you want to make a big style statement, go for Tekna as it gets two-tone 19-inch wheels as standard, then add the contrast roof and one of the brighter colours.
-The black roof with Magnetic Blue paint looks really great, although those contrast roof exterior options cost over £1,000.
+If you want to make a big style statement, go for N Design as it gets two-tone paintwork and 20-inch wheels as standard.
+The black roof with Magnetic Blue paint looks really great.

 Vicky Parrott